Does Obesity Have Anything to do With Hyperhidrosis?

 - Ask Dr. Reisfeld a question

 Do you have a question that is not answered here?
-Just ask and we will answer you right away.
-To ask your question click here.
+Just ask and we will answer as quickly as possible.
+To post your question click here.

 Please view our disclaimer.